 Things to watch out for

-You’ll find street performers in Covent Garden every day of the year except Christmas Day – performers have to audition, and have timetabled slots when they can perform around the market.
+Don't want to venture too far from your serviced apartment in Covent Garden?
+You’ll find street performers right on your doorstep every day of the year except Christmas Day.
+These talented performers have to audition, and have timetabled slots when they can perform around the market.

 The South Hall Courtyard area is dedicated to classical music only, but elsewhere you’ll see musicians, dancers, circus acts and the famous living statues.